-As I have done for each of the past few years, here are the many ways I enjoyed the experiences of my year: places I visited, music and podcasts I listened to, books I read, what I watched on TV, and more.
+As I have done for each of the past few years, here are the many ways I enjoyed the experiences of my year: places I visited, what I listened to, what I read, what I watched, and more.

 I love reading and I love learning.
 I read quite a bit every day, starting with the news.
 Over the last few years, I have read fewer books than in the past for two reasons.
 First, after many years not watching almost any TV at all, I began to enjoy certain shows on HBO, Showtime, FX, and Netflix.
-(More on this in the TV section, below.)
-And, as with 2016, when I read much more news because the U.S. presidential race was fascinating (and horrifying), this year I read even more news, and listened to even more podcasts, because what has happened since the election has been even more fascinating (and horrifying).
+(More on this in the “Viewing” section, below.)
+Second, since the 2016 U.S. presidential election, I have read more news, and listened to more podcasts.

-Further to the impact of the presidential race, my favorite TV moments during 2017 came from Full Frontal with Samantha Bee and Last Week Tonight with John Oliver, along with the monologues from the Late Show with Stephen Colbert and the Daily Show, and the “A Closer Look” segments from Late Night with Seth Meyer.
+For a lighter view of the news, my favorite TV moments this year came from Full Frontal with Samantha Bee and Last Week Tonight with John Oliver, along with the opening segments from Late Show with Stephen Colbert, The Daily Show, Late Night with Seth Meyers.

 Listening (to Music)

-I went more than a dozen concerts again this year.
+I went to fewer concerts than usual this year.
 The best ones, as was the case in each of the past few years, were at small venues where I didn’t pay a huge price, and stood right near the stage.
 There are more small venues than ever and with the internet allowing new music to reach the public faster, and in an easier way than before, we are in another golden age of popular music.

 Listening (to Podcasts)